-Andrea is based in Orkney, and she is supervised by Dr Ragnhild Ljosland and Dr Alex Sanmark of the Institute for Northern Studies and Prof Stefan Brink and Gail Drinkall.
+Andrea is based in Orkney and she is supervised by Dr Ragnhild Ljosland and Dr Alex Sanmark of the Institute for Northern Studies and Prof Stefan Brink and Gail Drinkall.

 How has the kirk shaped the lives of the people?
 The 17th – 19th centuries encompass a huge change in the fortunes of Scotland, Orkney and the kirk, including conflicts with the Covenanters, the Jacobite rebellion and the Highland clearances.
 Little is documented of Orkney’s involvement in these elements of Scottish history.

 Has the kirk been a help or a hindrance in times of change and conflict, and has it materially differed from other areas in Scotland?
 Was it important, did it change the lives of the islanders, or did life continue much as it always had?
 Gender roles were often clearly defined, therefore how did the role and views of women differ?
 The kirk was an important part of the fabric of life and societal structure, but without any religious zeal from the main population, just how much influence did it really have?